pivotal/docs-tap/cli-plugins/apps/how-to-guides/integrate-lsp.hbs.md

 To see logs:   "tanzu apps workload tail java-web-app --timestamp --since 1h" To get status: "tanzu apps workload get java-web-app"

-# update to use a source image and see how the LSP annotation is removed
+# update to use a source image and see how the Local Source Proxy annotation is removed
 # and the `spec.source.image` field also changes
 tanzu apps workload apply java-web-app --local-path . -s my-registry.io/my-project/java-web-app
 The files and/or directories listed in the .tanzuignore file are being excluded from the uploaded source code.